The Nonlinear Filter Model of Stream Cipher Redivivus: Concrete Stream Cipher Proposals

 We consider two basic \textit{attack parameters}, namely the number $N$ of keystream bits that is required for a successful attack, and the time complexity $T$ of the attack.
 By the time complexity we mean the number of bit operations required to carry out the attack.
 To ensure security at level $\kappa$ any attack should require $T>2^\kappa$.
 The condition $L\geq 2\kappa$ ensures that the size of the state is at least twice the size of the key.
 This prevents certain time/memory trade-off attacks.

 Suppose $B$ is a parameter such that at most $2^B$ keystream bits are generated from a single key and IV pair.
-So $N$ is at most $2^B$, as otherwise the attack cannot be mounted.
+So an attacker can access at most $2^B$ keystream bits.
+On the other hand, the attacker needs $N$ keystream bits to mount an attack.
+As a result, we have the condition that $N$ is at most $2^B$, as otherwise the attack cannot be mounted.
 Further, a basic condition is that $N\leq T$, i.e. some operation is performed on each keystream bit that is required.
 So for $\kappa$-bit security using $2^B$ keystream bits, we have $B\leq \kappa$.
 Recall that for our stream cipher proposal we have fixed $B=64$.
 For the description of the attacks we proceed without this restriction.

 Below we perform a concrete analysis of known classes of attacks so as to be able to determine conditions on the parameters which ensure resistance to such attacks.
 For the concrete analysis, we ignore small constants appearing in the expressions for $N$ and $T$ (i.e. we consider these constants to be 1) and focus only on the exponential components of these quantities.